 The effects of fentanyl vs other drugs

 The brain and body possess receptors for opiates, many of which are located in areas of the brain which control and modulate emotion, pain, and the reward-response system.
 Opioids such as fentanyl bind to these receptors, subsequently inducing pain-relief.
-Fentanyl has a mechanism of action similar to opiates and morphine-analogues such as dilaudid and carfentanil.
+Fentanyl has a mechanism of action similar to opiates and morphine-analogues such as carfentanil.